 Before you apply for guaranteed payday loans at your door, it is important to analyze the blow of the loan on your credit report.
 For, Home Collection Loans are expensive means of borrowing and create a solid footprint on your credit report.

-Your decision to avail home collection should be a fine calculated one in which you have a clear-cut refund plan in place.
+Your decision to avail of home collection should be a fine calculated one in which you have a clear-cut refund plan in place.

-2. Borrow for short period
+2. Borrow for a short period

 Owing to the high cost of Home Collection, it is important to use the home credit facility for a very short period.
 You should not borrow loans for more than a few periods.